Michael Hely-Hutchinson, 8th Earl of Donoughmore

+Donoughmore died on 25 April 2025, at the age of 97.

 Family

 Lord Donoughmore's first wife was Sheila Parsons, daughter of Frank Parsons and Jean Falconer.
 From this marriage he has four children.
 Lady Donoughmore died in 1998, and Lord Donoughmore married Margaret Stonehouse in 2003.
-He lives in Oxfordshire.
-He is the father of the publisher Tim Hely Hutchinson, the painter Nicholas Hely Hutchinson, and Mark Hely Hutchinson, former CEO of Bank of Ireland.
+He lived in Oxfordshire.
+He was the father of the publisher Tim Hely Hutchinson and the painter Nicholas Hely Hutchinson.
+His younger brother is Mark Hely Hutchinson, former CEO of Bank of Ireland.